SciBorgs/SciGuides/reference-sheets/RobotCode.md

 Now, for Real and Sim, add all methods required by the interface to the class and complete the method bodies.

-Over each inherited method, place an `@Override` to tell java that it is an inherited method (though java will probably do this for you).
+Over each implemented method, place an `@Override` to tell java that it is an implemented method from an interface (though java will probably do this for you).
-There's no need to add javadoc to inherited methods, because the javadoc from the interface file will be passed down to the implementations.
+There's no need to add javadoc to these methods, because the javadoc from the interface file will be passed down to the implementations.

 ### Control File
 Now that all of your hardware stuff is worked out, you need to effectively control it.